CST-Modelling-Tools/tonatiuhxx-blog/blog/2025-12-03-build-overview.md

 Qt provides the graphical user interface and is required to build the Tonatiuh++ application.
 The build system assumes a Qt 6 installation available on the system.

+### 4. Eigen

+A lightweight, header-only linear algebra library used extensively within the core ray-tracing algorithms.

-### 4. Coin3D and SoQt
+### 5. Coin3D and SoQt

 These libraries form the 3D graphics and interaction layer.
 They are built automatically as part of the Tonatiuh++ third-party dependency system.

-### 5. Eigen

-A lightweight, header-only linear algebra library used extensively within the core ray-tracing algorithms.
+Coin3D have been modified specifically for Tonatiuh++.
+Thus, it should be build from the [coin4tonatiuhpp](https://github.com/CST-Modelling-Tools/coin4tonatiuhpp) repository of the CST-Modelling-Tools GitHub organization and not from the original repository of the Coin3D softare.

 All third-party dependencies except Qt are built using an automated Python script included in the source tree.